-Figure .
-IntraTMP search area
+Figure 1.
+IntraTMP search area divided into 6 regions in ECM-10.0.

-The IntraTMP candidate search is performed in two steps:
+The IntraTMP candidate BV search is performed in two steps:

-The spare searching: the template-matching is carried out on all regions using a SamplingFactor of 3.
-The 30 candidates with the lowest SAD template cost are selected and ranked in cost ascending order.
+The spare searching: to reduce the searching complexity, the template-matching is carried out on all regions using a SamplingFactor of 3.
+The 30 BV candidates with the lowest SAD template cost are selected and ranked in cost ascending order.

 The refinement searching: the 30 initial sparse candidates are defined in a window of 3x3 pixels.
 The 19 candidates with the lowest SAD template cost are selected for a "short IntraTMP list."
 These candidates are available for the two IntraTMP fusion modes and the Multi-candidate mode, which signals an index to the decoder indicating the best candidate among the 19 candidates in the list.